hugooSoul/fees_test/README.md

 Fees.reservation(tickets_number, method=['card', 'bank'])
 ```

-There is a default Payment method witch is "card".
+1. There is a default Payment method witch is "card".
-The max number of tickets_number per person is equal to 10,
+2. The max number of tickets_number per person is equal to 10,
-and tickets_number must to be greater than 0.
+3. tickets_number must to be greater than 0.